Inria-NERV/vizaj/README.md

 Vizaj is based on Three.js and the sofwtare is licensed under the terms of the BSD-3-Clause license.

-All data contained in the BCI-NET/vizaj/data folder can be freely reused under the CC BY license.

 This tool aims to be a 3d visualization tool for networks with fixed node position.
 It it provided with a GUI which helps customizing the nodes, links background, support item, camera and any extra informations.

 The camera can be rotated by drag and drop.
 Right-click drag and drop translates the camera.
 Scrolling zooms and unzooms.